Characterizing divergence and thickness in right-angled Coxeter groups: Main theorems

 We can now prove the theorems from the introduction.

-\begin{proof}[Proof of Theorem \ref{intro_thm:div}] First note that we may assume that $\Gamma$ is not a clique, as otherwise $W_{\Gamma}$ is a finite group and has hypergraph index $\infty$.
+\begin{theorem}[Theorem C] Let $\Gamma$ be a simplicial graph with hypergraph index $k \neq \infty$.
+Then the Cayley graph of the RACG $W_\Gamma$ contains a periodic geodesic with geodesic divergence a polynomial of degree~$k+1$. \end{theorem} \begin{proof} First note that we may assume that $\Gamma$ is not a clique, as otherwise $W_{\Gamma}$ is a finite group and has hypergraph index $\infty$.
 Suppose first that $\Gamma = \Gamma_1 \star \Gamma_2$ is a join.
 If $\Gamma_2$ is a clique, then $W_{\Gamma} = W_{\Gamma_1} \times W_{\Gamma_2}$ where $W_{\Gamma_2}$ is finite.
-In this case, it can readily deduced that $\Gamma_1$ and $\Gamma$ have the same hypergraph index and that the geodesic divergence of a bi-infinite geodesic in the Cayley graph of $W_{\Gamma_1}$ is equivalent, under the $\asymp$ equivalence of functions, to the geodesic divergence of this geodesic when considered as a geodesic in the Cayley graph of $W_\Gamma$.
+In this case, it can readily be deduced that $\Gamma_1$ and $\Gamma$ have the same hypergraph index and that the geodesic divergence of a bi-infinite geodesic in the Cayley graph of $W_{\Gamma_1}$ is equivalent, under the $\asymp$ equivalence of functions, to the geodesic divergence of this geodesic when considered as a geodesic in the Cayley graph of $W_\Gamma$.
 Thus, we may assume that $\Gamma_1$ and $\Gamma_2$ each contain a pair of non-adjacent vertices.
 In particular, $\Gamma$ has hypergraph index $0$.
 Furthermore, $W_\Gamma$ is strongly thick of order $0$ and has linear divergence \cite{Behrstock-Falgas-Ravry-Hagen-Susse}[Proposition 2.11].
 In particular, any periodic geodesic in $W_\Gamma$ has geodesic divergence a linear function, and the claim follows in this case.

 By the previous paragraph, we may assume that $\Gamma$ is not a join graph, and we form a $\Gamma$--complete word $w=s_0 \dots s_n$.
 We further assume that $n$ is minimal out of the possible choices for $w$.
-In particular, $|w|$ only depends on $|V(\Gamma)|$.
+In particular, $|w|$ only depends on $\Gamma$.
 Let $\Sigma_{\Gamma}$ be the Davis complex of the RACG $W_\Gamma$.
 Let $\sigma$ be the bi-infinite geodesic based at the identity vertex $b \in \Sigma_{\Gamma}$ which has one of its infinite rays emanating from $b$ with label $www\dots$ and the other ray emanating from $b$ with label $w^{-1}w^{-1}w^{-1} \dots$.
 For $i \in \mathbb{Z}$, let $p_i$ be the vertex of $\sigma$ which is the endpoint of the subpath of $\sigma$ with starting point $b$ and label~$w^i$.